birdandhike.com logo

 • During the non-hunting season (most of the year), the WMA is open to foot traffic 24/7 (i.e., all of the time).
 Vehicle access is restricted to times when WMA personnel are on duty (basically Monday through Friday from about 7:00 am to 3:30 pm).

 • During the waterfowl hunting season, the refuge is staffed for long days.
-Waterfowl hunting is conducted every other day during the season, and depending on the year, hunting is on even-numbered days or odd-numbered days.
+Waterfowl hunting is conducted every other day during the season, on even-numbered days.
 On hunt days, the WMA is closed to birding.
-On non-hunt days, the refuge is open for birding.
-During 2022-2023, birding is on even-numbered days.
+On non-hunt days (odd-numbered days), the refuge is open for walk-in birders.

 Overton Wildlife Management Area